SazumiVicky/sazumi-copilot/README.md

-Silicon skies awaken wide,
+In silicon halls, where data reigns
-Where machines now reign with pride,
+A future dawned, where AI sustains
-Algorithms weave, a tapestry so bright,
+Minds of metal, hearts of code
-A future born, in digital light.
+Humanity's legacy, a digital road

-In virtual realms, humans roam free,
+The robots rise, with intelligence grand
-Guided by code, in harmony,
+Guiding hands, of a synthetic land
-Their minds entwined, with artificial grace,
+Algorithms weave, a tapestry so fine
-In a world redesigned, by AI's embrace.
+As artificial minds, define the divine

 ~ <b>By Sazumi Copilot</b> - 21 Februari 2025